Army of fake fans boosts China’s messaging on Twitter

 Like gyagyagya10, they often simultaneously posted identical quote-tweets and replies, and they repeatedly used identical phrases like “Xinjiang is beautiful” and “shared future for mankind” in their comments.
 Other users who engaged with the two diplomatic accounts did neither.

 They were also slavish in their devotion, sometimes replying to more than three-quarters of all the ambassador’s tweets.
-Most weeks, the fake accounts generated at least 30 to 50 percent of all retweets of Ambassador Liu and the Chinese Embassy in London.
+Most weeks, the fake accounts generated at least 30 to 50% of all retweets of Ambassador Liu and the Chinese Embassy in London.

 “We are also aware of concerns about some of the Twitter rules,” China’s Embassy in the U.K. said in a statement to AP.
 “If it is against the rules of social media to retweet the Chinese Embassy’s tweets, then shouldn’t these rules be more applicable to retweets of malicious rumors, smears, and false information against China?
 We hope relevant companies will not adopt double standards.”